edubart/nelua-lang/docs/pages/tutorial.md

 Sublime Text with [nelua-sublime](https://github.com/edubart/nelua-sublime).
 At the moment, only Sublime Text has a full definition, so I recommend giving it a try.
-If you use another code editor you can use Lua syntax highlighting, as it very similar (but of course, incomplete).
+If you use another code editor you can use Lua syntax highlighting, as it is very similar (but of course, incomplete).

 I recommend using the syntax highlighter, as it makes the experience of playing around with the language more pleasant, since